sonata-nfv/son-tutorials/upb-containernet-emulator-summerschool-demo/README.md

 ## son-emu and its OpenStack-like interfaces

 Out emulation provides an emulated NFVI environment which might be controlled by arbitrary MANO solutions.
-To simlify the integration of other management and orchestration solutions, we offer a OpenStack-like interface to the emulated PoPs.
-This interfce implements the REST endpoints usually provided by an OpenStack installation.
+To simplify the integration of other management and orchestration solutions, we offer a OpenStack-like interface to the emulated PoPs.
+This interface implements the REST endpoints usually provided by an OpenStack installation.

 Note: The implemented interfaces are _not feature complete_ and their code is still _experimental_.